neilpricetw/kubernetes-security-nodejs-mysql/README.md

-# Kubernetes Security Repo with a Basic NodeJS and MySQL Example
+# Kubernetes Security Best Practice Recommendations

 This repo has two examples of creating the same simple NodeJS / MySQL application running on Kubernetes.
-The first in the insecure-original folder which has no modifications and has various security flaws.
+The first in the insecure-original folder has no modifications and does not follow best practices, it literally just deploys the application.
 The second in the securely-modified folder has modications from the original to make it more secure and inline with best practices.

+Below goes into detail about each of the best practice modifications I've made explaining why it's good to implement them and how to implement them.

-For details on how to build and deploy either check out their READMEs ([insecure-original readme](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/insecure-original/README.md), [securely-modified readme](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/securely-modified/README.md)).
+For details on how to build and deploy either the insecure or secure solutions using minikube check out their READMEs ([insecure-original readme](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/insecure-original/README.md), [securely-modified readme](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/securely-modified/README.md)).

 ## List of Security Modifications

-Below is a list of the security modifications I've made in the securely-modified folder and the reasons why.

 ### 1. Always scan and patch your application and image
 __Why__: